Homas/RpiDNS/docs/configuration-files.md

   - `local` (default): rsyslog listens on TCP port 10514 to receive logs from the Bind container and writes them to per-source-IP log files.
   - `forward`: rsyslog forwards `local4` logs to `RPIDNS_LOGGING_HOST:10514` instead of receiving them.
 - `PHP_FPM_VERSION` — determines which PHP-FPM binary is started (e.g., `php-fpm84`).
+- `RPIDNS_SYNC_SCRIPTS` — when `true` (default), the Web entrypoint copies the image's bundled maintenance scripts from `/opt/rpidns/scripts.dist` into the (typically bind-mounted) `/opt/rpidns/scripts` on startup, so container image updates also refresh the scripts.
+Set to `false` to keep manually customized host scripts.

 ### Example `.env` File